 Social proof in a marketing context is evidence that other people have purchased and found value in a product or service offered by a business.
-Because people are more likely to purchase a product which others are already purchasing (the bandwagon effect), social proof can be a way to increase conversions by showing customers how popular a product or service is.
+Because people are more likely to purchase a product that others are already purchasing (the bandwagon effect), social proof can be a way to increase conversions by showing customers how popular a product or service is.

 On the web, social proof can take many forms including customer testimonials & product reviews, customer lists, and quantifiable data (“Over 50,000 downloads!”).
 All of these different tactics help to build trust, convey value, and improve conversions.